Introduction to Saving for Retirement

 The real question for most of us is 'What age can I afford to retire?".
 Sadly, the answer is probably very different to the age at which you'd like to retire, especially as

-employers can no longer force you to retire at 65.
+employers can no longer force you to retire at state pension age.

 Use our Retirement Age Calculator to estimate the age at which you might be able to afford to retire.